 Dispatch queues have other benefits:

-● They offer automatic and holistic thread pool management.
+● They provide a straightforward and simple programming interface.● They offer automatic and holistic thread pool management.

 ● They provide the speed of tuned assembly.